Enemy Territory: Quake Wars: Development

 Enemy Territory: Quake Wars was first announced through a press release on May 16, 2005.
 The public beta opened to FilePlanet paid subscribers on June 20, 2007, and to nonpaying members on three days later.
 There were also beta keys given out for a limited time exclusively at QuakeCon 2007.
 The public beta ended on September 25.
 A second build of the beta was released on August 3.
 It features a new map entitled Valley to replace Sewer and several changes to the game code to improve performance and implement new features.
 This map was featured in tutorial videos released prior to the beta, and was the map made available to play at QuakeCon 2006.
 The Valley map is based on a real Earth location: Yosemite Valley.

-A PC demo for Windows was released on September 10, 2007, and for Linux on October 16, also featuring the map Valley.
+A demo for Windows was released on September 10, 2007, and for Linux on October 16, also featuring the map Valley.
 The full Linux version was released on October 19.
 A Mac OS X client has also been released.
 The final retail version was first released on September 28, 2007, for Windows.
 The initial Linux release, created by id Software employee Timothee Besset, was made available three weeks later on October 19.
 As of 2019, Quake Wars is the most recent id Software game to have received a Linux release.